 - Connecting an iOS device to an Alexa Mini’s Wifi can disable the internet connection of your device – even if it has cellular connectivity.
 We’ll show how to circumvent this situation in order to be able to control the camera with PocketControl while at the same time accessing internet services like email through the cellular service of your phone.

-Setup Your Own Wifi Infrastructure
+Setup Your Own Network Infrastructure with Wifi Access

 Alexa Mini Wifi Modes: Host and Client